-Streamers should post information about their stream and their schedules in their profile.
+One of the best ways to get more viewers on Twitch longterm is to have good information in your stream bio relating to both you and your schedule.
 Make sure that your viewers know where to find you on social media sites and Discord.
 Give them enough information about yourself that they feel connected with you and want to socialize on your channel.

 Note: if you are looking for information on what to put into the “Twitch bio” section that will show up on your mobile banner, read our post How to Write a Twitch Biography for Mobile Banners.
 The following post is what to write on your Twitch Profile.